Tied-Lora: Enhancing parameter efficiency of LoRA with weight tying: Experiments

 \subsection{Base Language Models}

 Although PEFT enables the base language model to perform new tasks, the final performance heavily depends on the inherent abilities learned during pretraining.
-This necessitates investigating the performance of \tiedlora on multiple base models with different inherent capabilities.
-Therefore, we use a relatively small two billion parameter, GPT-2B-001 model\footnote{\url{https://huggingface.co/nvidia/GPT-2B-001}} released by NVIDIA and the moderately large $7$B LLaMA 2 model~\citep{touvron2023llama2} released by Meta.

-In addition to the size differences, these models also differ in the amount of pretraining data used.
-The GPT-2B-001 model was trained on $1.1$ trillion tokens of text from publicly available multilingual text spaning $53$ languages.
+This necessitates investigating the performance of \tiedlora~on multiple base models with different inherent capabilities.
+Therefore, we use a relatively small two billion parameter, GPT-2B-001 decoder-only model\footnote{\url{https://huggingface.co/nvidia/GPT-2B-001}} released by NVIDIA and the moderately large $7$B LLaMA 2 model~\citep{touvron2023llama2} released by Meta.
+Additionally, these models also differ in the amount of pretraining data used.
+The GPT-2B-001 model was trained on $1.1$ trillion tokens of text from publicly available multilingual text spanning $53$ languages.
 The LLaMA2 $7$B model was trained on $2$ trillion tokens of predominately English text.
 Both models are auto-regressive language models with a context size of $4096$ tokens.